by Ulf Aminde

 I take a section of it and hang it on the balcony in Max Lingner Strasse.
-I am also revising it, changed the cut-out and added some gender and identity politics related attributes to it in order to ask for other images of inclusivity or even communality.
+I am also revising it: I changed the cut-out and added some gender- and identity-politics-related attributes in order to ask for other images of inclusivity or even communality.

 The work is an attempt to draw attention to the communality in action, in movement, and at the same time it asks about concrete embeddings.
 The interruption we all find ourselves in is for me a challenge to think about how artistic potential fits into social movements, supports them, or even helps to initiate them, while I have a great deal of respect for Lingner's resolute anti-fascist stance as an artist and art academy teacher.